RaymoZou/dotfiles/README.md

 # Neovim Config
 This is my personal Neovim config that uses Lazy.vim as a package manager.
 It is currently a work in progress as I try to figure out which plugins I will need and how to configure them for the features I want to have.
 The general structure of the config conists of external plugins located in `lua/plugins` and their configurations in `after/plugin` with the idea being that all the plugins are configured *after* they are loaded.
+Neovim packages can be easily added or edited in the `lua` directory and configured in the `after` directory.

 ## Features
 - Tokyonight color theme